cdesgrange/MoDiSc/docs/Installation-and-dependencies.rst

 Installation and dependencies
 -----------------------------

-First create a new environment to use MoDiSc.
+First create a new environment dedicated to run MoDiSc.

 .. code-block:: bash